JetBrains/teamcity-documentation/topics/gradle.md

 <td>

 Specify Gradle task names separated by spaces.
-For example: `:myproject:clean :myproject:build` or `clean build`.
+For example, `:myproject:clean :myproject:build` or `clean build`.
 If this field is left blank, the 'default' task is used.
 Note that TeamCity currently supports building Java projects with Gradle.
-Building Groovy/Scala/etc. projects has not been tested.
+Building Groovy, Scala, and other projects has not been tested.

 </td></tr><tr>